mindymywang/hello-world/README.md

 # hello-world

-I am rookie for GitHub and try first github project
+I am rookie for GitHub and try first project